Explore this course:

 International Public and Political Communication

-Department of Journalism Studies, Faculty of Social Sciences
+School of Journalism, Media and Communication, Faculty of Social Sciences

-Become an expert in media relations, political marketing and how organisations shape their messages to persuade, inform and sometimes mislead.
-Sharpen your knowledge by designing a campaign of your own.
+Become an expert in media relations, political marketing and persuasive communication.
+You'll take part in debates on mis and disinformation, learn how organisations shape their messages to persuade, inform or mislead, and put your knowledge to the test by designing a campaign of your own.

 Course description

 You'll learn about media relations, political marketing and the scope and significance of political communication.
-You'll develop skills in communicating with the media (including media training) and using different media outlets to promote ideas through advocacy and lobbying.
+You'll also develop skills in persuasive communication, including communicating with the media, media training, and using different media outlets to promote ideas through advocacy and lobbying.

-Our teaching offers a deep and critical understanding of key debates around the intersection of the media and public and political communication internationally.
+Our teaching provides a thorough, critical understanding of key debates around the intersection of the media and international public and political communication.

 Modules